-Following a mere two weeks and three days of training in St. John's, Seaman Coady, by then promoted from the rank of seaman recruit and one of a draft of one-hundred forty-nine Naval Reservists, embarked on November 18-19 onto the Allan Line ocean-liner Carthaginian which was apparently returning on its commercial route from Philadelphia(?) to Glasgow and thereupon took the draft on board.
-She sailed at nine o'clock in the evening of the 19th, its Reservist passengers un-mentioned in the local newspapers.
+Following a mere two weeks of training and two days in St. John's, Seaman Osmond, one of a draft of one-hundred forty-nine naval reservists, embarked on November 18-19 onto the Allan Line ocean-liner Carthaginian which was apparently returning on its commercial route from Philadelphia(?) to Glasgow and thereupon took the draft on board.
+She sailed at nine o'clock in the evening of the 19th, its reservist passengers un-mentioned in the local newspapers.